PIDA - Persistent Identifiers for Digital Assets

-All data is is stored in the PIDA GitHub repository.
-The PIDA domain is hosted by a research center of the Helmoltz Association.
+All data is stored in the PIDA GitHub repository.
+The PIDA domain is hosted by a research centre of the Helmholtz Association.
 Both of these infrastructures are highly reliable.
 We have considerable knowledge and experience in building PID services.
-We commit to maintain this service as it grows over the next 10+ years.
+We commit to maintaining this service as it grows over the next 10+ years.
 In the highly unlikely event that PIDA will have to close operations, we guarantee that we will migrate all content to other suitable repositories so that your data will not be affected.

 Is the communication with PIDA secured?

 PIDA uses HTTPS communication protocol to protect the integrity and confidentiality of data between clients and the service.
 This is especially important for systems that require high levels of security, such as those in the financial, medical, and public infrastructure sectors.

 Who can use this PIDA?

 The PIDA service is open to everyone.
 It is intended to support and facilitate the findability and accessibility of research data from within the Helmholtz Association on the Web.
 We reserve the right to reject registered IRIs when used inappropriately.